mozilla/application-services/docs/howtos/locally-published-components-in-fenix.md

        where `$N` is some number that you haven't used for this before.

        Example: `libraryVersion: 0.27.0-TESTING3`
-    2. Check your `local.properties` file, and add `rust.targets=x86` if you're testing on the emulator, `rust.targets=arm` if you're testing on 32-bit arm (arm64 for 64-bit arm, etc).
-This will make the build that's done in the next step much faster.

-    3. Run `./gradlew publishToMavenLocal`.
+    2. Run `./gradlew publishToMavenLocal`.
 This may take between 5 and 10 minutes.

 2. Inside the `android-components` repository root:
     1. In [`.buildconfig.yml`](https://github.com/mozilla-mobile/android-components/blob/main/.buildconfig.yml), change